antonfirsov/docs/2024/06-Jun/dotnet-maui-ui-testing-appium/dotnet-maui-ui-testing-appium.md

 * [NUnit](https://www.nuget.org/packages/NUnit); provides test running capabilities to run our tests.
 * [NUnit3TestAdapter](https://www.nuget.org/packages/NUnit3TestAdapter); provides the integration of NUnit test inside of Visual Studio.

-If you want to use another test runner framework (like xUnit) you will want to replace the latter two.
+If you want to use another test runner framework (like MSTest or xUnit) you will want to replace the latter two.

 #### Code Sharing Considerations